alan-turing-institute/xpandas/README.md

 ## Acknowledgements

-- **Bernd Bischl**, who mentioned the idea of a general data container with transformers attached to columns in personal discussion during a London visit in 2016.
+- **Bernd Bischl (@berndbischl)**, who mentioned the idea of a general data container with transformers attached to columns in personal discussion with Franz Kiraly during a London visit in 2016.
 - **Franz Kiraly (@fkiraly)**, who initiated and funded the project up to release, and who substantially contributed to the API design.
-- **Haoran Xue (@HaoranXue)**, who, under the supervision of Franz Kiraly, earlier completed a thesis for a degree at UCL, and who wrote a similar package as part of it.
+- **Haoran Xue (@HaoranXue)**, who, under the supervision of Franz Kiraly, earlier completed a thesis for a degree at UCL on the topic, and who wrote a similar package as part of it.
 No code was re-used in the creation of the XPandas package.

 ## Developers and contributors